facebookresearch/hydra/website/docs/examples/working_directory/README.md

 ---

 Hydra manages the working directory for your app.
-The following basic Hydra app prints the current working directory, and then create a file containing the current time in it:
+The following app prints the current working directory and create a file containing the current time in it:

-### experiment.py
 ```python
 import os
 import hydra
 import datetime

 @hydra.main()
 def experiment(_cfg):